21-Day Racial Equity Habit Building Challenge©

 Medium, Lunch Break Length 10-50 min

-Segregated By Design Richard Rothstein, 2019.
-Film short outlining the unconstitutional housing practices and state violence that demolished existing racially integrated neighborhoods and prevented new ones.
+Segregated By Design Richard Rothstein outlines the unconstitutional housing practices and state violence that demolished thriving racially integrated neighborhoods and prevented new ones.
 (19 minutes)

-Microaggressions In The Classroom Focused.Arts.Media.Education., May 2017.
+Microaggressions in the Classroom, Focused.Arts.Media.Education.
 A wide range of microaggressions described by college students accompanied by a range of professors describing how they’ve handled their missteps.
 (18 minutes)

-Munroe Bergdorf on racism, trans activism and acceptance Channel 4 News, January 2019.
-English activist and model Munroe Bergdorf, known for speaking her mind on trans issues, racism, and misogyny, talks about her own transition and the controversy that led to her being dropped by L'Oreal.
-(38 minutes)
+Munroe Bergdorf on racism, trans activism and acceptance English model and activist Munroe Bergdorf, known for speaking her mind on trans issues, racism and misogyny, talks to Krishnan Guru-Murthy about her own transition, the controversy that led to her being dropped by L'Oreal, and why tolerance is not enough (38 minutes)

-I’ve lived as a man & a woman -- here’s what I learned TED talk, 2017.
-Paula Stone Williams speaks frankly and humorously about the surprising injustices she discovered in transitioning from a white male to a white female body.
-(15 minutes)
+I’ve lived as a man & a woman -- here’s what I learned, TED talk by Paula Stone Williams about the surprising injustices she discovered in transitioning from a male to a female body (15 minutes)

-Indigenous People React to Indigenous Representation in Film And TV REACT, October 2019.
-Conversation with a diverse range of Indigenous people about media depictions of Indigenous people, Columbus day, and Indigenous identity.
+Indigenous People React to Indigenous Representation in Film And TV, Conversation with a diverse range of Indigenous people about media depictions of Indigenous people, Columbus day, and Indigenous identity.
 (15 minutes)

-The urgency of intersectionality, TED Talk, October 2016.
-Kimberlé Crenshaw asks us to see the ways Black women have been invisibilized in the law and in the media due a lack of intersectional lens.
+The urgency of intersectionality, TED Talk by Kimberlé Crenshaw that asks us to see the ways Black women have been invisibilized in the law and in the media.
 (19 minutes)

 How to overcome our biases?
-Walk boldly toward them, TED Talk, December 2014.
-Vernā Myers encourages us to work vigorously to counter balance bias by connecting with and learning from the groups we fear.
+Walk boldly toward them, TED Talk by Vernā Myers encourages us to work vigorously to counter balance bias by connecting with and learning about and from the groups we fear.
 (19 minutes)

-‘We the People’ - the three most misunderstood words in US history TED Talk, January 2019.
-Mark Charles (Navajo) offers a unique perspective on three of the most misinterpreted words in American History and their connection to obstructing life, liberty, and justice for all people.
+‘We the People’ - the three most misunderstood words in US history, TED Talk by Mark Charles offers a unique perspective on three of the most misinterpreted words in American History and their connection to obstructing the promise of life, liberty, and justice for ALL.
 (17 minutes)

 Long, Sit On the Couch Length >50 min

-The Bamboo Ceiling November 2020, The Smithsonian Asian Pacific American Center.
-As first-generation American of Chinese (Fujianese) descent goes to school and explores career pathways, she comes face to face with barriers and challenges that negatively impact her, such as the model minority myth, racial imposter syndrome, the bamboo ceiling, glass ceiling, and microaggressions.
+The Bamboo Ceiling, The Smithsonian Asian Pacific American Center.
+As a first-generation American of Chinese (Fujianese) descent goes to school and explores career pathways, she comes face to face with barriers and challenges that negatively impact her, such as the model minority myth, racial imposter syndrome, the bamboo ceiling, glass ceiling, and microaggressions.
 (54 minutes)

-Exterminate All the Brutes April 2021, Raoul Peck (I Am Not Your Negro).
-Four-part mini-series that deconstructs the making and masking of history, digging deep into the exploitative and genocidal aspects of European colonialism — from America to Africa and its impact on society today.
-(4 one-hour episodes)
+Exterminate All the Brutes, Four-part mini-series that deconstructs the making and masking of history, digging deep into the exploitative and genocidal aspects of European colonialism — from America to Africa and its impact on society today. (four 1-hour episodes)

-Amend: The Fight for America May 2021, Netflix series by Will Smith.
+Amend: The Fight for America, Netflix series by Will Smith.
 When the United States of America was founded, the ideals of freedom and equality did not apply to all people.
-These are the stories of the brave Americans who fought to right the nation’s wrongs and enshrine the values we hold most dear into the Constitution — with liberty and justice for all.
-(6 one-hour episodes)
+These are the stories of the brave Americans who fought to right the nation’s wrongs and enshrine the values we hold most dear into the Constitution — with liberty and justice for all. (six 1-hour episodes)

-The United States versus Billie Holiday February 2021, Hulu.
-Based on the book Chasing the Scream: The First and Last Days of the War on Drugs, this film tells the 1940s story of the US government’s attempts to target Billie Holiday in a growing effort to racialize the war on drugs, ultimately aiming to stop her from singing her controversial ballad, “Strange Fruit.”
-(2 hours 10 minutes)
+The United States versus Billie Holiday, Hulu.
+Tells the 1940s story of the US government’s attempts to target Billie Holiday in a growing effort to racialize the war on drugs, ultimately aiming to stop her from singing her controversial ballad, “Strange Fruit.”
+(2 hours)

-13th, 2016, Netflix movie by Ava DuVernay.
-Uncovers the connection between US Slavery and the present day mass incarceration system.
+13th, Netflix.
+Ava DuVernay film uncovering the connection between US Slavery and the present day mass incarceration system.
 (1 hour 40 minutes)

-Race: The Power of an Illusion 2003, California Newsreel.
-3-part documentary exploring the biology of skin color, the concept of assimilation, and the history of institutional racism with particular focus on 20th century housing and lending programs and the post WWII GI Bill. (three 1 hour episodes)
+Race: The Power of an Illusion, California Newsreel.
+3-part documentary exploring the biology of skin color, the concept of assimilation, and the history of institutional racism with particular focus on 20th century housing and lending programs and the post WWII GI Bill. (three 1-hour episodes)

 Who Killed Malcom X?
-2020, Netflix.
-6-episode series exploring the decades-long investigation into who was behind the assassination of Malcom X and the mis/reporting of it. (episodes 40 minutes)
+Netflix.
+Explores the decades-long investigation into who was behind the assassination of Malcom X and the mis/reporting of it. (six 40-minute episodes)

 Dive into resource-rich websites that can inspire and educate you.